jbcodeforce/ML-studies/docs/coding/langchain.md

 Always assess the size of the content to send, as the approach can be different: for big doc we need to split the doc in chunks.

 * Small text to summarize, with [bedrock client](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/bedrock/utils/bedrock.py) and the invoke_model on the client see the code in [llm-langchain/summarization/SmallTextSummarization.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/summarization/SmallTextSummarization.py)
 * For big document, langchain provides the load_summarize_chain to summarize by chunks and get the summary of the summaries.
-See code with 'manual' extraction of the summaries as insights and then creating a summary of insights in [summarization/long-text-summarization.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/summarization/long-text-summarization.py) or using a LamgChain summarizayion with map-reduce in [summarization/long-text-summarization-mr.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/summarization/long-text-summarization-mr.py).
+See code with 'manual' extraction of the summaries as insights and then creating a summary of insights in [summarization/long-text-summarization.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/summarization/long-text-summarization.py) or using a LangChain summarization with map-reduce in [summarization/long-text-summarization-mr.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/summarization/long-text-summarization-mr.py).

 ???- code "Using langchain summarize chain"
     ```python